Heavy Neutrino Search via the Higgs boson at the LHC: Abstract

 \section{Abstract}

-In inverse see-saw the effective neutrino Yukawa couplings can be sizable due to a large mixing angle.
-When the right-handed neutrino $(N)$ is lighter than the Higgs boson $(h)$, it can be produced via the on-shell decay of an Higgs boson at the LHC.
-The Standard Model (SM) Higgs boson offers an opportunity to probe the neutrino mixing.
-In this paper we adopt $N$ below the Higgs mass, and found the QCD dominated $pp\rightarrow h j$ channel can lead to a signal by singly producing $N$ at the LHC.
-In such a process, the SM Higgs boson can decay via $h\rightarrow N\nu$ at a significant branching fraction, and the $N$ mass can be reconstructed in its dominant semilpetonic decays.
+In the inverse see-saw model the effective neutrino Yukawa couplings can be sizable due to a large mixing angle between the light $(\nu)$and heavy neutrinos $(N)$.
+When the right handed neutrino $(N)$ can be lighter than the Standard Model (SM) Higgs boson $(h)$.
+It can be produced via the on-shell decay of the Higgs, $h\to N\nu$ at a significant branching fraction at the LHC.
+In such a process $N$ mass can be reconstructed in its dominant $N\rightarrow W \ell$ decays.
 We perform an analysis on this channel and its relevant backgrounds, among which the $W+$jets background is the largest.
-Considering the existing mixing constraints from Higgs and electroweak precision data, the best sensitivity of the heavy neutrino search is found to be in the 100- 110 GeV range at the upcoming high luminosity runs.
+Considering the existing mixing constraints from the Higgs and electroweak precision data, the best sensitivity of the heavy neutrino search is achieved for benchmark $N$ mass at 100 and 110 GeV for upcoming high luminosity LHC runs.

 \keywords{Heavy Neutrino Search, Higgs boson Data, New Production Channel, Collider Phenomenology}